Xinyu-Li-123/danmuku_player/README.md

     ```

 ## More on the danmuku file
-Bilibili api will return an xml file that contains all danmukus of a video.
+Bilibili api can return an xml file that contains all danmukus of a video.
 Below is an example
 ```xml
 <i>
     <!-- ... -->